starship/starship/docs/config/README.md

 ## Mise

 The `mise` module shows the current [mise](https://mise.jdx.dev/) tool installation status by displaying the count of installed tools versus required tools.
+The module can optionally check mise health status.

 > [!TIP]
 > This module is disabled by default.